Let’s get on the Wii train…

 where you can basically spend 30 or so minutes 4 to 5 times a week going through what the game picks for you to do.
 I actually went through and did this challenge on the most difficult setting there is and after every work out I was sweating and actually felt like I went to the real gym.
 It is still fun but it definitely takes it up a notch.
 The sensitivity for some of the workouts are more intense and you are doing more strength training.
 There are easy modes and easier workouts if you want to create your own routine to follow but I will say that if you want to have a personal trainer in your home I would go for this awesome exercise experience.
 It also adds a couple of elements to make your workout more intense.
 You now have a leg strap that you place the nunchuck in when you are doing jogging exercise or squats and you also have a resistance band to help you simulate lifting weights, which you can always simulate further if you make the band smaller.

 There was an extension to the EA Sports Active that adds 30 new exercises and 6 new activities to go through.
 I think what I liked most about this is it is an add on so you can incorporate your old exercises with the new ones.
 Another thing that is cool is you can keep a daily diary to help you stay in shape through exercise but also keep track of your diet as well.
 It really helps stress how health is an overall experience that isn’t just about working out, but also about how you eat and treat your body by making sure you get enough rest.
 The reason this is my favorite is because you can basically create a virtual you that mimics your every move while you make it, like a cyber mirror.
+If you are looking for healthy supplements this is where can you buy meticore.

 There are plenty of exercise games that have come out since these such as The Biggest Loser, Gold’s Gym Cardio and even kids workout games like Active Life-Extreme Challenge.
 This console has spawned an entire workout community that would never have existed and even some of the people who were used to using workout tapes have switched to this when their favorite video trainers have gone to the Wii, like Jillian Michaels.
 Classically I feel like our generation hasn’t been one to be workout obsessed but I think that this gives us all a chance to get a little more in shape without killing ourselves and also while having fun.
 When I started using the games I mentioned I had not been an active person for many years and this jumpstarted me to wanting to be more healthy but in a more moderate sense.
 I feel now that as time goes on the games we play are going to promote exercise more discreetly and we will be getting off the couch to get more involved in our games.
 I can’t wait to get and review the Playstation Move and Xbobx Kinetic because they are totally getting on board with this idea.
 So, thanks Wii for paving the way!